fred-lev/k8s-lab/README.md

 - join the worker nodes to the cluster
 - configure kubectl alias and bash completion on controller node

-### add all inventory hosts pub IP to your local workstation /etc/hosts
+### add all inventory hosts to your local workstation hosts file

 ```bash
 sudo -s ansible-playbook add_nodes_etc_hosts.yml -i inventory